bdd100k/bdd100k/doc/source/evaluate.rst

         "name": str, name of the input image, "labels": [
             {
-                "index": int in range [1, 255], the index in R channel "score": float, confidence score of the prediction }
+                "index": int in range [1, 65535], the index in B and A channel "score": float, confidence score of the prediction }
         ]